 For a long time, many European translation providers lacked a reliable method of demonstrating the quality of the services they provide to their clients.
 Many already used ISO 9001 certification as a demonstration of their commitment to quality management systems.
 However, the ISO 9001 standard doesn’t address the kind of translation-specific processes which many translators consider so important in determining quality outcomes.

-In 2006, a quality standard specifically written for the translation industry, EN 15038, was published by CEN.
+In 2006, a quality standard was specifically written for the translation industry, EN 15038, was published by CEN.
 This was a serious attempt to regulate translation-specific quality management.
-This standard is gaining acceptance worldwide, and is now used as a benchmark in the European Union.
+This standard is gaining acceptance worldwide and is now used as a benchmark in the European Union.

 What are the benefits of choosing an EN 15038 compliant provider?

 The first benefit is the biggest – confidence.
 When you do business with a compliant translation provider, you can rest assured that they are abiding by recognized specialist standards when working on your projects.
 In addition, your projects will be translated by only the most appropriately qualified staff.
 Many people out there speak a second language, but not all of them are truly equipped to translate.
 An EN 15038 provider will collaborate only with those who are professionally qualified to undertake the task in an efficient manner, to the latest industry standards.

 Put all this together, and working with an EN 15038 provider allows you to understand what is expected of a reputable translation provider, making you a savvy customer for future projects.

 The standards are split into 3 main areas: Basic Requirements, Client-Provider Relationships, and Procedures.

 First things first: EN 15038 providers must have the right technology and equipment, and a documented quality management system.
 Other basic obligations include ensuring resource availability and having a dedicated Project Manager to supervise tasks according to procedures and client agreements.
 Providers are also required to have a process for handling client materials, and for monitoring the quality of delivered translations and taking corrective actions.